ivanbabko/goodrocket-css/README.md

 # Goodrocket CSS

-This is a design free CSS starting kit for writing modular, scalable, and maintainable CSS.
+This is a design free CSS starting kit for writing modular, maintainable, and scalable CSS.
 The aim is to provide a solid structure and sensible defaults to jump start the UI development.

 It uses the best of Sass and avoids its dangerous features.
 So no things like `@extend` or deep nesting.
 It is based on BEM naming conventions and OOCSS approach.
 Quite a few